Efficiency of Dynamical Decoupling for (Almost) Any Spin-Boson Model: Efficiency of dynamical decoupling for spin--boson models

 The goal of dynamical decoupling (DD) is then to effectively remove the interaction Hamiltonian $H_\mathrm{I}=\sum_{k\in K}\big(f_k^* B^\dagger a_k + f_k B a_k^\dagger\big)$ and the system Hamiltonian $H_\rms$ by means of strong and fast controls on the system alone.
 That is, by only acting on $\HH_\rms$, we want to achieve the following:

 where $I_\rms$ denotes the identity on $\HH_\rms$.
 To describe the system controls, we define a set $\mathscr{V}=\{\mathbf{V}_j\}_{j=0}^{L-1}$ called the ``decoupling set''.
 Its elements are called ``pulses'' or ``unitary kicks'' and are unitary operations.
 They are of the form $\mathbf{V}_j=(v_j\otimes I_\rmb)\cdot(v_j^\dagger\otimes I_\rmb)$, where the $v_j$'s are unitary matrices and $I_\rmb$ denotes the identity on the bath Hilbert space $\HH_\rmb$.
-Furthermore, we require the so-called ``decoupling condition'': $\mathscr{V}$ generates a unitary group that acts irreducibly, i.e.\ only the identity $v_0=I_\rms$ commutes with the entire group.
+Furthermore, we require the so-called ``decoupling condition'': $\{v_j\}_{j=0}^L$ generates a unitary group that acts irreducibly, i.e.\ only the identity $v_0=I_\rms$ commutes with the entire group.
 By Schur's lemma, this is equivalent to

 where $\BB(\HH_\rms)$ is the set of linear operators acting on $\HH_\rms$.
-We would like to remark that Eq.~\eqref{eq:decoupling_condition} is sometimes also referred to as a ``twirl over a unitary 1-design'' in the case in which $\mathscr{V}$ does not admit a group structure.
+We would like to remark that Eq.~\eqref{eq:decoupling_condition} is sometimes also referred to as a ``twirl over a unitary 1-design'' in the case in which $\mathscr{V}$ is not the full unitary group on $\HH_\rms$.

 To describe the process of dynamical decoupling, we will have to go to the density operator picture and thus to the Liouville space, as described in Section~\ref{sec:Liouville}.
 Here, dynamical decoupling means interspersing the dynamics under the Liouville operator associated with $H$ by the decoupling pulses, i.e.\